 By Emily Gantt

-Black cats have a bad reputation.
-They’re considered by many to be bad luck and unfriendly.
-But anyone who’s ever loved a black cat knows these stigmas couldn’t be further from the truth.
-August 17th is National Black Cat Appreciation Day, so in honor of our darkly-colored "fur-iends", we present to you 7 startling facts about black cats.
+Black cats have a bad reputation — they’re considered by many to be bad luck and unfriendly.
+But anyone who’s ever loved a black cat knows this stigma couldn’t be further from the truth.
+August 17th is National Black Cat Appreciation Day, so in honor of our dark-colored "fur-iends", we present to you 7 fun facts about black cats.

 Unfortunately, you read that correctly.
 Black cats are far less likely to be adopted and take longer to adopt out than other colors of felines.
 There are a few reasons for this.
 The stigma behind black cats being mean or unlucky is a big reason people steer away from adopting them.
 Secondly, while adorable, black kitties are challenging to photograph due to the intensity of their fur color.

 The genetic mutations that cause those luscious black coats affect more than just their hair color.
 Scientists believe that these same genetic factors also decrease the likelihood black cats will develop certain diseases.
 Furthermore, scientists have linked this gene to the gene that gives humans resistance to HIV.
-Studies are ongoing — but who knows?
-Black cats may just be the solution to HIV in humans.
+More research is needed — but who knows?
+Black cats may just be the solution to HIV in humans!